top of page

 3. Physical Development

 Communication and Language At Chigwell and Hainault Synagogue nursery we recognise that children’s communication and Language skills are a fundamental part of a child’s development, allowing interactions with peers and adults thus supporting all areas of development.
 Our practitioners are highly trained to support children’s communication and language skills through modelling positive language during all activities, we sing songs and rhymes often with the aid of props to actively engage your child and promote further discussions.
-We ask meaningful questions throughout all activities to invite your child to elaborate on what they have heard, always taking time to allow them to process the information given and respond should they wish to.
+We ask meaningful questions throughout all activities to invite your child to elaborate on what they have heard, always taking time to allow them to process the information given, and respond should they wish to.

 Physical Development Within our grounds we have an outdoor area where children are able to explore the natural environment, support and develop their gross motors skills using various resources such as tricycles and balance bikes.
-We have a playhouse with a slide, encouraging your children to take and manage risks that are suitable for their age and stage of development (always under adult supervision).
+We have a climbing frame with a slide, encouraging your children to take and manage risks that are suitable for their age and stage of development (always under adult supervision).
 Children are able to explore natural resources both within the setting as well as during outings to the local park, allowing children to learn about the world around them.
-Staff work and monitor children’s gross and fine motor skills closely, preparing many activities to build on their fine muscles within their hands, recognising this is important for a child’s early literacy skills.
+Staff work and monitor children’s gross and fine motor skills closely, preparing many activities to build on their fine muscles within their hands, recognising the importance for a child’s early literacy skills.
 Staff ensure there are many meaningful and challenging adult-led activities as well as child-led play opportunities to support their fine motor ability.

 1. Literacy